google/cel-spec/doc/langdef.md

 message fields, there default value is just the unset state, and an unset message field is distinct from one set to an empty (i.e. all-unset) message.

-The `has()` macro (see below) tells whether a message field is set (i.e. not unset, hence not set to the default value).
+The `has()` macro (see [Macros](#macros)) tells whether a message field is set (i.e. not unset, hence not set to the default value).
 If an unset field is nevertheless selected, it evaluates to its default value, or if it is a message field, it evaluates to an empty (i.e. all-unset) message.
 This allows expressions to use iterative field selection to examine the state of fields in deeply nested messages without needing to test whether every intermediate field is set.
 (See exception for wrapper types, below.)